magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-31763-catalog-price-rules-are-reverted-until-manual-reindex.md

 <ins>Expected results</ins>:

-The catalog rule prices set on configurable products are not removed during partial reindex.
+The catalog price rules set on configurable products are not removed during partial reindex.

 <ins>Actual results</ins>:

-The catalog price rule set on configurable products disappears during partial reindex.
+The catalog price rules set on configurable products are disappeared during partial reindex.

 ## Apply the patch